faytdev/VBA/DistroManager/README.md

 Else Create A Sheet Call "_DistroManager-DataSheet".
 Current set up uses headers:
-* _DistroManager-DataSheet Range A1 to = Header Value if you Chose
+* _DistroManager-DataSheet Range A1 to = Header Value
-* _DistroManager-DataSheet Range B1 to = Header Value if you Chose
+* _DistroManager-DataSheet Range B1 to = Header Value

 Create At least One Group name in _DistroManager-DataSheet Range A2